 – Mustapha’s Shop in Gizenga Street, which is part of the “labyrinth” of the old Stone Town and even to me still very confusing.
 The easiest way to find this shop is when you walk from Shangani Street into Gizenga “street”.
 Keep on walking till you pass Stone Town Traders (on your left, at a corner).
 Mustapha’s is next to Morning Star exchange bureau and opposite Mago’s Boutique.
 Ask anyone in case you are not sure.
 I like this shop since he has different items compared to all the other shops, very good quality, at really good prices.
 Mustapha speaks very good English.

-– A Jeweller who charges fair prices (in Stone Town, tourists or Mzungus in generell pay premium prices for items that are sold much cheaper to locals) is Hassan Jewellers.
+– A Jeweller who charges fair prices (in Stone Town, tourists or Mzungus are generally charged premium prices for items that are sold much cheaper to locals) is Hassan Jewellers.
 Everyone pays the same.
 His prices are also much lower than in the main shopping areas in Stone Town.
-They are located in a small pathway diagonally across the former Slave Market/Old Anglican Cathedral – see map below (you recognize the pathway by the 2 concrete pillars – to prevent cars from entering – and by its square concrete floor tiles; the shop is about 50m ahead on the right hand side, a security guard sits in front of the entrance).
+They are located in a small pathway diagonally across the former Slave Market/Old Anglican Cathedral – see map below.
+You recognize the pathway by the 2 concrete pillars to prevent cars from entering, the shop is about 50m ahead on the right hand side.
 I was very impressed with their designs and fair prices.
 They have their own workshop on the premises and can supply any stone.
 One can even give them (or email) a design and they will make it, it takes usually 2 weeks.
 They also have beautiful pieces of jewellery on display or you can buy tanzanites in any shape or size to take home with to your own jeweller.
 Mobile numbers +255 784 453 575 or +255 773 453 575 email: firstname.lastname@example.org

-Please be aware that if you go there with a tour guide or someone showing you the shop, this person insists to get a 5% “commission” of the value you buy, which will be added to the price.
+Please be aware that if you go there with a tour guide or someone showing you the shop, this person insists to get a 5% “commission” of the value you buy, which will be added to the price you pay

-In general: If I recommend a shop, it is exactly that: a recommendation.
+In general: If I recommend a shop or any other place, it is exactly that: a recommendation.
 I do not accept any commissions or any other “rewards” from anyone in order to be mentioned on my blog.
-This blog is purely for information for anyone visiting Zanzibar.
+This blog is purely for information for anyone planning to visit Zanzibar.
 Therefore, you won’t find any advertisements on this blog.

 If you are on the island already for a while and crave Italian cured specialties, visit the deli at The Post (above the post office in Shangani Street, entrance is in Gizenga Street – look out for the signs).
 You can buy imported cured hams, salamis, cheeses etc thinly sliced, the proper way.
-They also have freshly baked brown bread and others.
-On the same floor is also a Taperia (excellent Tapas), also a Cafe and a Thai restaurant.
+They also have freshly baked breads.
+On the same floor is also a Taperia (excellent Tapas) and a Japanese restaurant.
 Have a cup of coffee or fresh juice and enjoy the view from the balcony overlooking Shangani Street.

 Back to sightseeing/attractions:

-Dreamer’s Island is a new attraction, a floating “house boat” that actually is a restaurant and bar owned an run by a Rasta.
-You find them off the Africa House Hotel floating in the sea.
+Dreamer’s Island is a new attraction, a floating “house boat” that actually is a restaurant and bar owned and run by a Rasta.
+You find them off the Africa House Hotel or Forodhani Gardens floating in the sea.
 A boat will you bring over there.